-Once the SAS (Student Accessibility Services) Office has received the necessary documentation, the request and documentation will be reviewed to confirm the eligibility of the ESA accommodation.
+- Complete a Request for Accommodations form - Your established medical provider must complete an ESA form and submit it directly to the SAS office - Interview with the Director of Student Accessibility Services - Once the SAS (Student Accessibility Services) Office has received the necessary documentation, the request and documentation will be reviewed to confirm the eligibility of the ESA accommodation.

-Once the accommodation is approved, Residence Life and the student will be notified to continue the process.
+If the accommodation is approved, Residence Life and the student will be notified to continue the process.
 Students will be required to attend an appointment with their professional staff member in Residence Life (Associate or Assistant Director of Residence Life) and the Director of SAS to finalize the approval.
 This will be set up by the Director of SAS.
+At this meeting, individuals will review the reasonableness/appropriateness of the animal regarding campus housing and ESA policies (listed below).
+A Simpson College Animal Agreement Form will be completed during this time and the ESA Guidelines Poster will be presented to the student for posting in their room.

 Prior to the appointment, the following should be submitted by the student to the Director of SAS:

+• ESA Registration Form

-- ESA Registration Form - Vet records stating the animal is healthy (i.e., free of transferable disease, parasites, and fleas) - For cats and dogs, Rabies Certificate regardless of animal's age. - The animal must be kept clean and free of offensive odors. - Photo of animal - Requests for ESAs must be made each academic year.
-Prior approval does not guarantee future approval.
+- Provider Documentation - Vet records stating the animal is healthy (i.e., free of transferable disease, parasites, and fleas) - For cats and dogs, Rabies Certificate regardless of animal's age. - Proof of spay/neuter, if applicable photo of animal - Emergency Contact for the animal.